upb-lea/transistordatabase/README.md

 Note: Install pycharm from Snapstore

 ## 1.3 All Operating systems: Install the transitor database
+Inside pycharm, create a new project.
+Select 'new environment using' -> 'Virtualenv'.
+As a base interpreter, select 'C:\Users\xxxxxx\AppData\Local\Programs\Python\Python39\Python.exe'.
+Click on create.
-Using Pycharm: Navigate to file -> settings -> Project -> Python Interpreter -> '+' -> search for 'transistordatabase' -> 'Install Package'
+Navigate to file -> settings -> Project -> Python Interpreter -> '+' -> search for 'transistordatabase' -> 'Install Package'

 ## 1.4 Complete minimal python example
+Copy this example to a new pycharm project.
 ```
 # load the python package
 import transistordatabase as tdb